 Of peace on earth, good will to men.”

-Drowned out by the noise of the city on the sidewalk, I missed the next stanza as we entered the store.
-It would take several more years to discover what Longfellow had learned through personal adversity:
+The noise of the city prevented me from hearing the next stanza as we entered the store.
+It would take several more years to discover what Longfellow had learned through personal adversity.

 “Then pealed the bells more loud and deep: